 A proclamation from Joanne M. Mahoney, county executive, declared April 21, 2017 “Syracuse University School of Social Work Day.”
 Mayor Stephanie A. Miner proclaimed the date “Syracuse University School of Social Work Community Recognition Day.”

 Karen Kirkhart, professor in the School of Social Work, spoke on the school’s history.
 Social work at Syracuse University dates back to the 1930s, when students were offered undergraduate courses in social work through the department of sociology and College of Home Economics.
-It wasn’t until 1952 when the American Association of Schools of Social Work decided Upstate New York was in need of a separate school of social work, specifically at Syracuse University.
+It wasn’t until 1952 that the American Association of Schools of Social Work decided Upstate New York was in need of a separate school of social work, specifically at Syracuse University.

 With a grant from the Rosemond Gifford Charitable Corporation, the Syracuse University School of Social Work was founded, the 61st school in the country to be accredited by the Council on Social Work Education in 1957, and the first such school in New York State outside of Buffalo and New York City.
-About a decade later, the school began to attract international students from nations such as India, Egypt, Korea, Canada and the Philippines.
+About a decade later, the school began to attract international students from nations such as India, Egypt, Korea, Canada, and the Philippines.

 The school exclusively offered a master’s degree program until 1971 when it admitted its first undergraduate class.
 In 1975, it became one of the first Council of Social Work Education accredited social work bachelor’s degree programs in the country, and the very first to be accredited in Upstate New York.